101 Ways to Get Healthy!

 It helps to write down your thoughts and feelings as it helps put things in perspective.
 It can also be a great way to track your progress if you are trying to lose weight.

-42 Don’t overlook the importance of emotional fitness.
+42 Don’t overlook the importance of healthy emotional fitness.

 Your emotional well-being is as important as your physical fitness.
 If you feel the need to vent or talk to sometime, seek the company of trusted friends or family.
 You can also consider taking therapy sessions.